Skip to content

 For any Indian handgun case, the examiner's report should state explicitly which reference collection was used for class comparison, whether from the CFSL GRC file, the Hyderabad or Chandigarh reference library, or a test-fire from the suspect weapon itself.
 This practice mirrors the requirement under SWGDAM guidelines in the US (that the examiner document the reference collection and state its source) and the Forensic Science Regulator's guidance in the UK (Codes of Practice and Conduct, section on firearms examination, 2020 edition), which requires documented provenance for every comparison reference used.

-Handgun-type identification from cartridge-case marks is a sub-discipline of firearms examination, and its admissibility is governed by the same frameworks as bullet striation comparison, though the evidence standard differs: weapon-type classification from class characteristics is a lower-order inference than source-specific identification from individual characteristics.
+Handgun-type identification from cartridge-case marks is a sub-discipline of firearms examination governed by the same evidentiary frameworks as bullet striation comparison.
+Weapon-type classification from class characteristics is a lower-order inference than source-specific identification from individual characteristics, and courts have generally treated the former as less contested.

 In the United States, firearms examination is admitted under the Daubert standard (Daubert v.
 Merrell Dow Pharmaceuticals, 1993) in federal court, and under Frye or Daubert equivalents in state courts.
 The 2009 National Academy of Sciences report "Strengthening Forensic Science in the United States" and the 2016 PCAST report both questioned the error rates claimed for firearms examination, particularly for source-specific bullet and case comparison.
 Weapon-type inference from class characteristics, however, is less contested because the inference is at the class level: "This case was fired in a Glock-pattern striker-fire pistol" depends on observable class marks and does not require the same level of individualisation certainty as "this case was fired in this specific Glock 17."